Meghan Murphy: rabble.ca

 Murphy contributed as an editor and writer for Canadian online magazine rabble.ca beginning in 2011.
-In 2015, Murphy challenged a photograph of Laverne Cox's nude body in a magazine as being "defined by a patriarchal/porn culture, through plastic surgery" and "a sexualized object for public consumption".
+In 2015, Murphy challenged a photograph of Laverne Cox's nude body in a magazine as being "defined by a patriarchal/porn culture, through plastic surgery", and "a sexualized object for public consumption".
 In response, a Change.org petition was created in May 2015 by sex workers' lobby group Maggie's Toronto, accusing her of racism and using transphobic language, and demanding that rabble end Murphy's association with the site.
-The petition was countered by a collective open letter in solidarity with Murphy signed by 22 international feminist organizations and over 215 individuals.
+The petition was countered by a collective open letter in solidarity with Murphy, signed by 22 international feminist organizations and over 215 individuals.
 The Change.org petition was rejected by rabble.

-However, in October 2016 Murphy quit rabble.ca after an article she wrote, critical of Planned Parenthood's use of the word "menstruators", had been published and then removed without informing her.
-Editor Michael Stewart felt that it had used transphobic language and gone against rabbles journalistic policy.
-In an email to Murphy, rabbles publisher, Kim Elliott, stated that "the piece denie[d] the gendered identity of trans men who menstruate by implying that if a person has ovaries and a uterus, they are by virtue of those biological markers, a woman".
+However, in October 2016 Murphy quit rabble.ca, after an article she wrote, critical of Planned Parenthood's use of the word "menstruators" had been published and then removed without informing her.
+Editor Michael Stewart felt that it had used transphobic language, and gone against rabbles journalistic policy.
+In an e-mail to Murphy, rabbles publisher, Kim Elliott, stated that "the piece denie[d] the gendered identity of trans men who menstruate by implying that if a person has ovaries and a uterus, they are, by virtue of those biological markers, a woman".